 Another thing is the price, they know when you’re overcharging them, no one likes to be taken advantage of so don’t offer an expensive price, that will just blow away your chance at getting a deal.

-Helping your client solve other problems, going outside of your work path to guide him goes a long way.
+Helping your client solve other problems, and going outside of your work path to guide him goes a long way.

 Let’s say your work is managing Facebook and Instagram.
 Your client needs help with email marketing, so instead of being mean, you guide him and explain to him how it works.